tylerlong/us-holidays/README.md

 Provide utility classes to work with United States holidays.

-Currently only federal holidays are supported.
+Currently 11 federal holidays are supported.

+Good Friday is also supported.

 ## Install